Import/Export Services Require Appropriate Transport Documents

 If you plan to use more than one method of transport to ship your goods to their destination, you will need, what is known, as a multimodal bill of lading.
 However, unlike a traditional B/L, the carrier will take full responsibility for the goods while they are in transit.
 Normally this document will contain key information such as: Place of Receipt, which may be different from the place of actual loading.
 Many multimodal bills of ladings will also include the ‘Place of Delivery by On-Carrier’, which might be different from the place of discharge.

 Also known as an air waybill, which is a non-negotiable document that indicates the acceptance of the goods for transport.
 The air waybill must name a consignee (who can be the buyer), and should not be issued ‘to order’ and/or ‘to be endorsed’.
 Since it is non-negotiable and does not provide evidence title to the goods — in order to maintain some control of the goods not paid for by cash in advance, sellers often consign air shipments to their sales agents, or to freight forwarders agents in the buyer’s country.

 - Master Air Waybill: A shipper’s contract of carriage with an airline

 - House Air Waybill: A shipper’s contract of carriage with a logistics firm

 Concerned that you may not have all the required paperwork?
 Our freight forwarding services can ensure that your merchandise travels to its destination safely, whether it is domestic or international.
-Contact us today at 1-877-776-6799 to get a free quote for our services!
+Contact us today at 1-877-776-6799 to get a quote for our services!